Bhattacharya-Lab/QDeep/README.md

 ## Cite

-If you find QDeep useful, please cite our ISMB 2020 Proceedings paper <a href="https://www.biorxiv.org/content/10.1101/2020.01.31.928622v2">available as preprint</a>, which will soon be available as an open access, online-only issue of Bioinformatics.
+If you find QDeep useful, please cite our ISMB 2020 Proceedings paper <a href="https://www.biorxiv.org/content/10.1101/2020.01.31.928622v2">available as preprint</a>, which will soon be published as an open access, online-only issue of Bioinformatics.